-Mersky is a professor of social work in the Helen Bader School of Social Welfare at the University of Wisconsin-Milwaukee and founding co-director of the Institute for Child and Family Well-Being.
+Mersky is founding co-director of the Institute for Child and Family Well-Being.
 His research interests include the study of how adversity and trauma undermine health and well-being.
-He can discuss social-service programs and strategies that can help low-income or traumatized children recover from trauma exposure, and also provide an overview of what trauma is, approaches to treating trauma on an individual or communitywide basis, and how trauma affects people and communities over a lifetime or from generation to generation.
+He can discuss health and human service programs and policies that can help to prevent trauma or mitigate its effects.
+He can also provide an overview of what trauma is, its prevalence in different populations and how trauma affects individuals and communities over a lifetime and across generations.

-Litwack is professor and dean of the College of Nursing at UWM.
-She works with a project teaching paramedics and EMTs to reduce the trauma of repeated emergency calls by offering preventive care to improve the health of those with chronic conditions.
+Litwack works with a project teaching paramedics and EMTs to reduce the impact of, and need for, repeated emergency calls by offering preventive care to improve the health of those with chronic conditions.

 One of Shorey’s main areas of research focuses on risk factors for, and consequences of intimate partner violence.
 He examines whether treatment of substance use reduces the occurrence of domestic violence and sexual assault.
 The overall goal of his work is to gain a clearer understanding of how to develop and implement programs aimed at reducing intimate partner violence, sexual assault and substance use disorders